zyedidia/vim-snake/README.md

 # Vim Snake
-This is a snake game written in vimscript so that you can take a break while coding and play a relaxing game of snake.
+Play ascii snake without leaving Vim!
+This game is written in Vimscript and allows you to play snake from the comfort of your editor.

 Control the snake with the hjkl keys (so that you can hone your vim movement skills).
+Eat the apples and don't run into the wall or yourself.

 ![SnakeImage](./VimSnake.png)